Medically reviewed by Drugs.com. Last updated on Jan 16, 2024.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Tell your doctor right away if you or your child have abdominal or stomach pain, rectal bleeding, or severe diarrhea.
+Tell your doctor right away if you or your child have stomach pain, rectal bleeding, or severe diarrhea.
 These may be symptoms of a serious condition called inflammatory bowel disease.

 This medicine contains FD&C Yellow No.5 (tartrazine) which may cause an allergic reaction, including asthma, in some people.
 This reaction is more often seen in people who also have an allergy to aspirin.